LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 *"The root filesystem can be a ramdisk or a filesystem accessed via a block device,"*

-# Building a Root Filesystem
+# Chapter 5.
+Building a Root Filesystem

 ## What should be in the root filesystem?